Chintpurni

 Chintpurni is a small town in the Una district of Himachal Pradesh about 40 km (25 miles) north of Una, not far from the border with the Indian state of Punjab.
 The elevation is about 977 meters (about 3,200 feet).
 It is home to the Maa Chintpurni Temple which is a major pilgrimage site as one of the Shakta pithas in India.
 The Hindu genealogy registers at Chintpurni, Himachal Pradesh are kept here.

 North of Chintpurni are the western Himalayas.
 Chintpurni lies within the much lower Shiwalik (or Shivalik) range.

 Himachal Pradesh has 5 Shakti Pithas - Chintpurni, Jwalamukhi Temple, Bajreshwari Mata Temple, Shri Chamunda Devi Mandir and Naina Devi Temple.

 The legend behind the Shakti Pitha is part of the Shaktism tradition which tells the story of the self-immolation of the goddess Sati.
 Vishnu had to cut her body into 51 body parts, which fell on Earth and became these sacred sites.

 The legend of Chhinnamasta Devi is apparently also part of the Shaktism tradition in Chintpurni.
 Here, Chhinnamasta is interpreted as the severed-headed one as well as the foreheaded-one.

-Ancient origin

-When Lord Vishnu severed the burning body of Maa Sati into 51 pieces so that Lord Shiva would calm down and stop his Tandava, the pieces were scattered over various places in the Indian subcontinent.
-It is believed that Sati's feet fell at this place and is thus considered one of the most important of the 51 Shakta pithas.

-The goddess residing in Chintpurni is also known by the name of Chhinnamastika.
-According to Markandeya Purana, goddess Chandi defeated the demons after a fierce battle but two of her yogini emanations (Jaya and Vijaya) were still thirsty for more blood.
-Goddess Chandi cut off her own head to quench Jaya and Vijaya's thirst for more blood.

-She is usually shown holding her own severed head in her hand, drinking one stream of blood spurting from the arteries in her neck, while at her side are two naked yoginis, each of whom drinks another stream of blood.

-Chhinnamasta, the headless goddess, is the Great Cosmic Power who helps the sincere and devoted yogi to dissolve his or her mind, including all the preconceived ideas, attachments and habits into the Pure Divine Consciousness.
-Cutting off the head suggests the separation of the mind from the body, that is the freedom of the consciousness from the material confines of the physical body.

-According to Puranic traditions, Chhinnamastika Mata will be protected by Shiva – Rudra Mahadev in the four directions.
-There are four Shiva temples – Kaleshwar Mahadev in the east, Narayhana Mahadev in the west, Muchkund Mahadev in the north and Shiva Bari in the south – which are nearly equidistant from Chintpurni.
-This also confirms Chintpurni as the abode of Maa Chhinnamastika.